List of Phineas and Ferb characters: Major Monogram

 Major Francis Monogram (voiced by Jeff "Swampy" Marsh) is one of the heads of the O.W.C.A.
 (Organization Without a Cool Acronym) Department and Perry the Platypus' boss.
 He usually appears in a Nehru jacket on a giant screen giving Perry instructions for his next mission to stop Dr. Heinz Doofenshmirtz's endless attempts to take over the tri-state area.
 His uniform prominently features the initials "MM."
 He has a monobrow and wears a toupée.
 Sometimes, he is shown to have a lack of details about what Doofenshmirtz is up to, and orders Perry to go stop it as usual.
-Just like Doofenshmirtz, he has appeared in every episode of the series to date except, Isabella and the Temple of Sap.
+Just like Doofenshmirtz, he has also appeared in every episode of the series to date, except Isabella and the Temple of Sap.

 Carl the Intern

-Carl the Intern (Tyler Alexander Mann) is Major Monogram's young unpaid intern of the O.W.C.A.
+Carl the Intern (voiced by Tyler Alexander Mann) is Major Monogram's young unpaid intern of the O.W.C.A.
 (Organization Without a Cool Acronym) in charge of video taping Monogram when he is being interviewed and talking to Agent P. He is a bit careless, wears glasses, and sometimes forgets to focus the camera correctly.
 He comes from a family of unpaid interns, and desperately wants to be appreciated by Major Monogram, treating him as a father figure.
-He briefly replaced the Major in Phineas and Ferb Save Summer, but went back to his old job at the end of the episode when O.W.C.A. was revived.
+He briefly replaced the Major in "Phineas and Ferb Save Summer", but went back to his old job at the end of the episode when O.W.C.A. was revived; by the time of "Act Your Age", he has taken this role permanently.
 Carl has also stated that he has no sense of smell because he was born without nostrils.

 Stacy Hirano

 Stacy Hirano (voiced by Kelly Hu) is Candace's best friend.
-She is of Japanese heritage, and often is pressured by her mother to become a “doctor or a lawyer or a doctor.”
+She is of Japanese heritage, and often is pressured by her mother to become a "doctor or a lawyer or a doctor".
 Stacy is shown to be annoyed by Candace's constant attempts to bust Phineas and Ferb, and would prefer to just have fun with the inventions; she also occasionally gets annoyed with Candace's gushing about her relationship with Jeremy.
 She's in a relationship with Jeremy's friend and bandmate, Coltrane.
-During the episode "Happy Birthday, Isabella", she finds out about Perry's secret identity but doesn't lose her memories afterwards.
-In Phineas and Ferb's Quantum Boogaloo, it is revealed over a phone call with “future Candace” that she has become President of Uruguay, twenty years after the series takes place.
+During the episode "Happy Birthday, Isabella", she finds out about Perry's secret identity, but doesn't lose her memories afterwards.
+In "Phineas and Ferb's Quantum Boogaloo", it is revealed over a phone call with "future Candace" that she has become the President of Uruguay, twenty years after the series takes place.

 Jeremy Johnson

-Jeremy Johnson (voiced by Mitchel Musso) is Candace Flynn's crush and later boyfriend.
+Jeremy Johnson (voiced by Mitchel Musso between 2007 and 2020) is Candace Flynn's crush and later boyfriend.
 He is sixteen years old.
 He works at Mr. Slushy Burger (sometimes named Mr. Slushy Dawg).
-In "Summer Belongs to You," it was confirmed that he and Candace had become boyfriend and girlfriend; toward the end of the episode, they kissed.
-He also has a band called "The Incidentals."
+In "Summer Belongs to You," he and Candace begin dating.
+He is also in a band named "The Incidentals."
+In the revival, Jeremy became a minor character without the involvement of his voice actor.